dianabali/42-printf/README.md

 # Printf

 ### Description
 `Printf` involves recreating the standard C library function `printf()`.
-The goal is to implement a custom version of `printf()` without using the original implementation in order to bettwe understand variadic functions and formatted output.
+The goal is to implement a custom version of `printf()` without using the original implementation in order to better understand variadic functions and formatted output.

 **General `printf` format syntax:**
 ```